awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

 ### Displaying Information about an Invalidation Using the CloudFront Console<a name="invalidation-details-console"></a>

-You can display detailed information about an invalidation, including distribution ID, invalidation ID, the status of the invalidation, the date and time that the invalidation was created, and a complete list of the invalidation paths\.
+You can display detailed information about an invalidation, including distribution ID, invalidation ID, the status of the invalidation, the date and time that the invalidation was created, and a complete list of the invalidation paths\. <a name="invalidation-details-console-procedure"></a>

 **To display information about an invalidation using the CloudFront console**